takikawa/drracket-vim-tool/README.md

 Note: this software is alpha quality, but if you'd still like to try it anyway, follow these steps:

+On Racket v6.0 and newer:

+  * `raco pkg install drracket-vim-tool` (via package catalog)

+or

+  * `raco pkg install	git://github.com/takikawa/drracket-vim-tool` (directly via Github)

-On Racket 5.3.6 or lower:
+On Racket v5.3.6 or lower:

   * `git clone git://github.com/takikawa/drracket-vim-tool.git`
   * `raco link drracket-vim-tool`
   * `raco setup drracket-vim-tool`

-On an up-to-date git version of Racket:

-  * `git clone git://github.com/takikawa/drracket-vim-tool.git`
-  * `raco pkg install drracket-vim-tool/`

 Now when you load DrRacket, you should see a vim option in the `Edit` menu.
 Click that to enable vim mode.